jerryankur/ESP8266HTTPRequests/README.md

 # ESP8266HTTPRequests
 Just playing around...
-Sending HTTP requests from hardware ESP8266 to local python server This repository contains:
+Sending HTTP requests from hardware ESP8266 to python server in local network This repository contains:
 1. python-script to create local http server
 2. .ino script to be burnt on hardware ESP8266